shift8nix/regex_tester/README.md

 # regex_tester

-From command line test regex in either Bash, Python2 or Python3
+From command line test regex in either Bash, Python2, Python3 or Groovy

 In file "regex" write your regex like this:
 ```